lfoppiano/structure-vision/README.md

 This is just a test application for [streamlit-pdf-viewer](https://github.com/lfoppiano/streamlit-pdf-viewer): a new streamlit component for visualising enhanced PDF documents.

-At the moment a [special grobid version](https://github.com/kermitt2/grobid/pull/1068) is required.
+At the moment, a [special grobid version](https://github.com/kermitt2/grobid/pull/1068) is required.

 ## Getting started